pleiszenburg/wenv/docs/installation.rst

 After installing the package with ``pip``, you must initialize the "Wine Python environment" by running ``wenv init``.

 If you are relying on *wenv*, please notice that it uses semantic versioning.
 Breaking changes are indicated by increasing the first version number, the major version.
-Going for example from 0.0.x to 1.0.0 or going from 0.1.y to 1.0.0 therefore indicates a breaking change.
+Going for example from 0.0.x to 0.1.y or going from 0.1.x to 0.1.y therefore indicates a breaking change.

 Possible problem: ``OSError: [WinError 6] Invalid handle``
 ----------------------------------------------------------